Bachelor of Medicine - JMP Aboriginal and/or Torres Strait Islander Selection Procedure

 This procedure supports the commitment of the University to creating additional pathways for Indigenous people to enter the University (Strategic Plan 2011-2015) and continues the University’s long tradition of supporting the education of Indigenous doctors.
 The Bachelor of Medicine - JMP is offered jointly by the University of Newcastle and the University of New England.
 Admission is managed through a common selection process.

 2.2.
-The University of Newcastle’s Admissions Office will provide a list to the School of Medicine and Public Health, University of Newcastle and to the Wollotuka Institute, University of Newcastle as soon as possible after the October closing date, of those Indigenous students who have included Bachelor of Medicine - JMP by the October closing date, as a preference.
+The University of Newcastle’s Admissions Office will provide a list to the School of Medicine and Public Health, University of Newcastle and to the Wollotuka Institute, University of Newcastle as soon as possible after the October closing date, of those Indigenous students who have included Bachelor of Medicine - JMP as a preference on their UAC application by the October closing date.

 2.3.
 The University of Newcastle’s Admissions Office will provide the School of Medicine and Public Health, University of Newcastle with a UAC Full Applicant Report (FAR) for each Indigenous applicant.